About Geosciences

 Management concentrations:

 You may spend either three or four years at F&M, during which time you’ll complete all requirements for your chosen major, and all F&M general education requirements.
-You will then transfer to Duke for two years.
+You will then transfer to Duke for two years of additional study.

 Success Beyond F&M